 Cancellation Policy and Terms and Conditions

 No registration will be processed without the full registration fee included; Postdated cheques are not accepted; Continental breakfast, nutrition breaks and lunch will be provided.
 Registration fee is non-refundable.
 Should you be unable to attend, we will happily transfer your registration to a colleague.
+Registrations cannot be transferred from cohort to cohort.

 This continuing education program is accredited by the consortiums of McMaster University, the Northern Ontario School of Medicine, Queens University, University of Toronto, University of Ottawa, Western University and IDEAS.
 Each participant should claim only those hours of credit that he/she actually spent participating in the educational program.